 I reckon the Czech Gumotex rubber factory in Břeclav make the best value proper IKs in Europe (in North America they’re branded as Innovas).
 All you have to do is pick the best one.

-Gumotex also made some expensive models, such as the raft-wide Ks and the discontinued hefty Seaker sea kayaks.
-And then there is the new Seawave which goes for nearly €1000 but runs higher than normal pressures.
+Gumotex also made some expensive, high-pressure, super-yough models, such as the raft-wide Ks.
+And then there is the Seawave and Framura which goes for nearly €1000 but runs higher than standard pressures.

-In 2011 they also stopped selling of the Sunny Mk3 in Europe (it continues as an Innova for the US for the moment).
+In 2011 they stopped selling of the Sunny Mk3 in Europe (it continues as an Innova for the US for the moment).
 The 25cm longer but near identical Solar 410C took its place.
-Compared to some IKs, Gumotex are simple, robust and gimmick free, and over the years the design has improved: better skeg fitment, better removable seats, lighter material options while keeping PRVs in the floors.
-And now fitted or removable decked boats.
+Compared to some IKs, Gumotex are simple, robust and gimmick free, and over the years the design has improved: better skeg fitment and material, better removable seats, lighter material options while keeping PRVs in the floors.
+Better valves, a new softer and lighter Nitrilon, and now fitted or removable decked boats.

-The sporty Safari, the partly discontinued Sunny, the 410C as well as the Swings and Seawave are all great boats and the Twists are very light.
+The sporty Safari, the partly discontinued Sunny, the 410C as well as the Swings and versatile Seawave are all great boats and the Twists are very light.
 Some might add the old, semi-decked Helios 1 and 2 to that list as well.
 I haven’t owned or tried every Gumotex IK mentioned here, but in all cases know people who do or have.
 The video below shows what sort of whitewater fun you can have with Gumotex IKs and even canoes.
+Watch out for the decked Framura in 2015, too.

 One thing you should know with Gumboats is that all except the new Seawave (and the Ks) are rated at 0.2 bar or 2.9psi, something for which a Bravo foot pump (left) is fine.
-This is better than many other IKS but not like the 0.3 bar boats from Incept and Grabner.
-I’ve read of Gumboaters running more than the recommended pressure to make the boats stiffer and more responsive and I suspect they could take it as long as they don’t get hot.
+This is better than many other IKs but not like the 0.3 bar boats from Incept and Grabner.
+I’ve read of Gumboaters running more than the recommended pressure in the side tubes to make the boats stiffer and more responsive.
+I suspect they could take it as long as they don’t get hot out of the water.

 Running at the recommended pressure can mean that when a boat gets over 3.5m long – like the 410C or the Seawave – it will flex in the swell or rough water.
 This was a nuisance with my Sunny in roughish seas – it swamped over the sides, but at least the optional deck on the Seawave will limit this.
 But even on flat water, long boat flexing can mean reduced speeds if you’re heavy like me, and bend the boat.
 Apart from going on a diet, I considered various ideas to fix that, but in the end settled on a Grabner Amigo, a basic boat which can be described as a ‘high pressure’ 410C.
 Solid as a brick; no flex at all, but expensive.